 American Brakeblok researchers develop Sintermet lining material, featuring a metallic base capable of withstanding extremely high temperatures.
 The next year, the company acquires Metallic Friction Materials Corporation, Cleveland, Ohio, to further Sintermet development for high-heat, high-stress aircraft applications.

-New plant built in Winchester, West Virginia
+New plant built in Winchester, Virginia

 Company builds new plant in Winchester, Virginia.
 The facility will eventually double in size as American Brakeblok supports explosive, post-war growth of U.S. auto industry.

 American Brakeblok chosen for first aviation application – Stinson passenger planes equipped with Cadillac brakes.
 Aviation friction business grows throughout WWII and into age of modern jet aircraft.

 Brakeblok expands into Europe

 American Brakeblok expands to Europe, operating under the name of Fadil.

 Plymouth is the first automotive manufacturer to specify American Brakeblok